liuzihe02/liuzihe02.github.io/README.md

 Only use the `content/` folder to add new content

-Use ISO 8601 for the datetime added to the frontmatter of the markdown page.
+> Use ISO 8601 for the datetime added to the frontmatter of the markdown page.

+> Hugo expects media to be referenced directly from the `static/` folder

 ### Modifying Styles